PranayMalhotra/NBA-player-career-lengths/README.md

 ## Data

 The dataset contains columns giving values for points attained by NBA players in their careers.
-The description of column names is given in a .png file (image file), which is present in the repository.
+The description of column names is given in a file named Column Name Explanations.png file (image file), which is present in the repository.

 The dataset is also present in the repository in a CSV file format.